Here are some of the other attractions we recommend within a short drive of our glass bottom boat.

-Located only 5km south from where we run our glass bottom boat tours at Tantabiddi, Mangrove Bay is a heaven for bird-watchers.
-An bird observation hide has been built here which provides an excellent viewing area to study the birdlife in the area.
+Located only 5km south from where we run our glass bottom boat tours at Tantabiddi, Mangrove Bay is heaven for bird-watchers.
+A bird observation hide has been built here which provides an excellent viewing area to study the birdlife in the area.
 This most unique and fascinating ecosystem teams with life both above and below water at high and low tides.
 Mangrove Bay is located in the Cape Range National Park – entrance fees apply.

 Vlaming Head Lighthouse

-Located about 20km north from where we run our glass bottom boat tours at Tantabiddi, the Vlaming Head Lighthouse overlooks Lighthouse Bay and has the distinction of being one of the few places in Australia where you can watch the sun rise and set over water.
+Located about 20km north from where we run our glass bottom boat tours at Tantabiddi, the Vlamingh Head Lighthouse overlooks Lighthouse Bay and has the distinction of being one of the few places in Australia where you can watch the sun rise and set over water.
 The Lighthouse was built in 1912 and stands on the northernmost tip of the Cape Range.

 Yardie Creek Gorge